Command & Conquer: Generals: Development

+Source code

+The source code for Generals, and its expansion pack Zero Hour, was released under the GPL v3 license in 2025.

 Reception

 After its release, Generals received mostly positive reviews.
 Based on 34 reviews, Metacritic gives it a score of 84/100, which includes a score of 9.3/10 from IGN.
 Generals has received the E3 2002 Game Critics Awards Best Strategy Game award.
 GameSpot named Generals the best computer game of February 2003.
+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Generals with "Computer Strategy Game of the Year"; it also received nominations for "Computer Game of the Year" and "Game of the Year".

 In the United Kingdom, it sold over 100,000 units during the first half of 2003.
 This made it the United Kingdom's second-best-selling computer game for the period, or seventh across all platforms.
 At the time, Kristan Reed of GamesIndustry.biz wrote that its performance proved "you can still have big hits on PC".
 Generals received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 The game's Deluxe release received another "Silver" award from ELSPA.

+The game was banned in China, for "smearing the image of China and the Chinese army".

-Ban in Germany
+Restrictions in Germany

 Initially, the game was released in Germany under its international title Command & Conquer: Generals.
 However, the Bundesprüfstelle für jugendgefährdende Medien (Federal Department for Media Harmful to Young People) placed the game onto the "List of Media Harmful to Young People" two months after the initial release, which, by law, forbids further public advertising and any sale for people under 18 years of age.
-The BPjM stated that the game would give underage people the ability to play the war in the game.
-Additionally, the player would be able to kill civilians.
-Based on these two points the BPjM put the game on the Index, because they believed it glorified war.

-Therefore, sale to minors and marketing the original version of the game were prohibited throughout the Federal Republic of Germany.
+The BPjM stated that the game trivialized war.

-Due to the ban, EA released in the middle of 2003 a regular title-localized German version specifically for the German market called Command & Conquer: Generäle, which did not incorporate real world factions or any relation to terrorism.
-For example, the "terrorist" bomber unit was transformed into a rolling bomb and all other infantry units were changed into "cyborgs" (e.g. Red Guard becomes Standard Cyborg) in order of appearance and unit responses similar to earlier releases of the Command & Conquer franchise.
+Due to the restrictions, in the middle of 2003, EA released a localized version specifically for the German market called Command & Conquer: Generäle, with references to terrorism and real-world countries and places removed, as well as removing civilians and altering unit names and appearances.
+For example, the "terrorist" bomber unit is a "rolling bomb" and all other infantry units are changed into "cyborgs" (e.g., Red Guard becomes Standard Cyborg).

+In September 2013, the restrictions were lifted and the uncut version was released with an 18+ rating.

 Sequel

 In September 2003, an expansion pack called Generals – Zero Hour was released, which continues the story of Generals.
 In December 2011, a sequel, Command & Conquer: Generals 2, was announced, due to be released in 2013.
-Generals 2 was repurposed to a free-to-play game known as simply Command & Conquer.
+Generals 2 was repurposed as a free-to-play game known as simply Command & Conquer.
 The new game would have started with the Generals franchise and may have expanded to the rest of the franchise post-release.
 The game's project was cancelled on October 29, 2013.
 Later in November, EA said that the game will still be developed by a new game studio, but no further news emerged and the project appears to be abandoned.